 Removing the header means a rejected large upload can still send the full body before the failure becomes visible.

-3. Force the provisional check on a small POST body when the upstream should approve the request before reading payload bytes.
+3. Force the provisional check on a small JSON request when the server should approve the request before reading even a short payload.

 --header "Expect: 100-continue" \